 Hulic works to reduce CO2 emissions from electricity and gas, as well as reduce waste from the standpoint of environment-conscious management, and we set reduction targets and identify the status of progress.
-In 2017, we endeavored to further increase the usage rate of paid leave as a measure to improve work-life balance and promoted implementation of the "My Friday" system, through which employees are encouraged to take a half day off on a Friday afternoon once a month.
-As a result, the usage rate of paid leave reached the highest ever.
-We have continued to take initiatives to promote diversity, which resulted in an increase in the ratio of female managers from the previous year.
+In 2018, we continued to work on improving the work-life balance and kept usage rates of paid leave at a high level (77.0%).
+We have continued to take initiatives to promote diversity, which resulted record-high in the ratio of female managers.
 In addition, we have steadily expanded the areas of social contribution activities.

-CO2 Emissions Intensity (kg-CO2/m2)
+CO2 Emissions Intensity

+(kg-CO2/m2)